gvwilson/thirdbit/src/fiction/iffy/index.md

 and was kneeling beside der when Iffy reached them.
 "Good girl," he said,
 taking the bag she thrust at him.
-"Der exo stopped der bleeding, but there's shrapnel in der right lung and der intestines.
+"Der exo stopped the bleeding, but there's shrapnel in der right lung and der intestines.
  He looked up at her.
 "You okay to help?"